 Gross Profit.
-Gross profit decreased \$535.3 million, or 88.5%, to \$69.8 million in 2001 from \$605.1 in 2000.
+Gross profit decreased \$515.1 million, or 90.8%, to \$52.3 million in 2001 from \$567.4 in 2000.
 Our cost of revenues consists principally of costs of materials, labor and depreciation.
 Because a substantial portion of our costs at our factories is fixed, significant increases or decreases in capacity utilization rates have a significant effect on our gross profit.
 As a result of our May 2000 acquisition of K1, K2 and K3 and our 2001 acquisitions in Japan and Taiwan, we substantially increased our fixed costs.

-Gross margins as a percentage of net revenues decreased 81.8% to 4.6% of net revenues in 2001 as compared to 25.3% of net revenues in 2000 principally as a result the following:
+Gross margins as a percentage of net revenues decreased 86.0% to 3.9% of net revenues in 2001 as compared to 28.2% of net revenues in 2000 principally as a result the following:

 - Decreasing unit volumes in 2001 at our factories in Korea and the Philippines that caused an approximate 41% decline in gross margins as a result of the factories' substantial fixed and labor costs to be distributed over a smaller revenue base.
-This decline in gross margins is net of the benefit of our 2001 cost reduction initiatives to reduce labor and other factory overhead costs. - Average selling price erosion across our product lines caused an estimated 39% decline in gross margins.

-- Our acquisitions in 2001 contributed approximately 10% to the decline in gross margin.
-This is principally attributed to the long-term supply agreement between Amkor Iwate and Toshiba, which provides for packaging and test services to be performed on a cost plus basis which produces a resulting gross margin less than our historical margins in 2000. - The negative impacts on gross margins were partially offset by the benefit of stable gross margins with respect to our wafer fabrication services as compared to 2000.
+This decline in gross margins is net of the benefit of our 2001 cost reduction initiatives to reduce labor and other factory overhead costs. - Average selling price erosion across our product lines caused an estimated 40% decline in gross margins. - Our acquisitions in 2001 contributed approximately 10% to the decline in gross margin.
+This is principally attributed to the long-term supply agreement between Amkor Iwate and Toshiba, which provides for packaging and test services to be performed on a cost plus basis which produces a resulting gross margin less than our historical margins in 2000.